bredamatt/cardano-notes/revealjs/Blockchain/structure.md

 ##### Move instantaneous rewards (MIR) transition
 Ensures that:
-- if the reserve and treasury pots can cover the sum of pending instantaneous rewards, the accounts affected are paid the correct amount and the reserve and treasury drained.
+- If the reserve and treasury pots can cover the sum of pending instantaneous rewards, the accounts affected are paid the correct amount and the reserve and treasury are drained.
 After, both of the instantaneous reward mappings are reset to the empty mapping

 ##### Complete epoch boundary transition
 Depends on:
-- The **move instantaneous rewards** transition Ensures that:
+- The **move instantaneous rewards** transition

+Ensures that:
 - The **new protocol parameter** sub-transition finishes
 - The **snapshot** sub-transition finishes